csc427-232/sketches/TM_Syntax.md

 ## Turing Machine Simulator Syntax

-The Turing Machine Simulator has two classes.
-The first is the Turing Machine Simulator.
-The object takes a Python dictionary describing the states and transitions.
-The second object is a parser that takes a text description and creates the dictionary object needed by the Turing Machine.
-This makes it easier to write the program.

-This is a description of the syntax and language features of the parser.
+The file `turing_machine_simulator.py` as two classes, `Turing Machine` and `MachineParser`.

+The simulator class instantiates an object containing the rules, the states and alphabets, and can run and depict the run.
+To ease programming, the parser class creates the Turing Machine and writes its program from a description given in the following syntax.

 The file is a sequence of stanzas.
 Each stanza starts with a head line starting in the first column.
 The first word in the head line as a keyword indicating the type of stanza.
 A stanza may have continuation lines, each are indented.

 The # character starts a comment, and the comment extends to the end of the line.
-Since the # is used for this
-purpose it cannot be a tape symbol.
+Since the # is used for this  purpose it cannot be a tape symbol.
 If you wish to code programs in the textbook that use the # symbol, substitute with one of the allowed punctuations.

-The syntax can be described by the following grammar.
+I tend to use the ampersand, &amp; as a pound sign substitute.

+The grammar:

 - __M__ -> (__Stanza__ [emptyline])*
 - __Stanza__ -> __StartStanza__ | __TapesStanza__ | __AcceptStanza__ | __RejectStanza__ | __StateStanza__